cdot/SVGcut/README.md

 *Tip* If you have a drawing that makes heavy use of complex features (such as text, or shapes, or meshes) you might consider taking a copy and preparing it for machining, rather than converting your original to paths and losing all the nice features.

-Load SVG2Gcode in your browser, and select "Open SVG" from the toolbar to open your SVG file.
+Load SVGcut in your browser, and select "Open SVG" from the toolbar to open your SVG file.
 If you have more than one SVG file, you can load them all at once, or one after another.

 ## Tool